Improved Constructions for Non-adaptive Threshold Group Testing: The case with positive gaps

 \section{The case with positive gaps}

-In preceding sections we have on the case where $g=0$.
+In preceding sections we have focused on the case where $g=0$.
 However, in this section we observe that all the techniques that we have developed in this work can be extended to the positive-gap case in a straightforward way.
 The main observations are listed below.
 Recall from \cite{ref:thresh1} that in the positive-gap case, we can only hope to distinguish between distinct $d$-sparse vectors $x$ and $x'$ where at least one has support size $u$ or more and either $|\supp(x) \setminus \supp(x')| > g$ or $|\supp(x') \setminus \supp(x)| > g$.
 We will call any pair of such vectors \emph{distinguishable}.
+Moreover, we naturally extend the Definition~\ref{def:thresholdDesign} of threshold designs to the positive-gap case as follows.